[NPFX Ep. 3] Effective Donor Engagement: Launching into FY21 with Confidence

 Jack: Instead of a takeaway I want to make a plea.
 I want to make a plea to the small and medium sized nonprofits that are listening — as it relates to integrated fundraising.
 And I know what a lot of you are thinking inside these smaller organizations.
 You’re thinking, “We’re not sophisticated enough.
 We don’t have enough money.
 Budget doesn’t allow for this fancy dancy integration or integrated strategy.”
 And I just ask you guys to rethink that, because I have seen smaller nonprofits do a much more effective job of integrated than most of the big guys.
 Why?
 Because you’re nimble.
 It doesn’t require a whole heck of a healthy budget to make integration happen.
 So rethink that.
 That’s my plea.

 Curtis: That wraps up our conversation on effective donor engagement.
 Thanks to the panel for sharing their insights and expertise.
 If you liked this episode, please subscribe in Apple Podcasts, Spotify, Google Podcasts, or your favorite podcast app.
 And leave us a review.
 For any blog articles that were referenced today, we will link to them in the show notes.
-We also invite you to explore our growing library of online courses, whitepapers, and infographics in the Learn section of the IPM website.
-That address is ipmadvancement.com/learn.
+We also invite you to explore our growing library of online courses, whitepapers, and infographics in the Resources section of the IPM website.
+That address is ipmadvancement.com/resources.
 Thanks for listening, and we’ll see you next time.